melparker101/p50/README.md

 ### 4. Prepare sumstats file
 Use the pipeline provided ([prepare_sumstats](https://github.com/melparker101/p50/tree/main/prepare_sumstats)) to prepare GWAS summary statistics ready for input to CELLECT.
 ### 5. Run CELLECT
 Using munged summary stats and ESMU files as input, we use [CELLECT](https://github.com/perslab/CELLECT/wiki/CELLECT-LDSC-Tutorial) to prioritise etilogical cell types.
+Use the **config_p50.yml** file provided.
 See [CELLECT](https://github.com/melparker101/p50/tree/main/CELLECT).
 ### 6. Visualisation
 Use R to visualise the results.
 See [visualisation](https://github.com/melparker101/p50/tree/main/visualisation).